wenbozhu2011/color/README.md

     --count 40 --parallel 4 --interval-ms 20 --drop 0.4 --drop-resp 0.4 --hash
 ```

+Start a fresh server per client run — but a restarted server that reloads
+its checkpoint continues the same conversation (see below).

 ### Failover demo

 Give the server a checkpoint file and it will periodically persist its state and